turingschool/curriculum/source/projects/encryptor.markdown

 #### Encryption Algorithms

-An "algorithm" is a series of steps used to create an outcome.
+An *algorithm* is a series of steps used to create an outcome.
 For instance, a recipie is a kind of algorithm -- you follow steps and, hopefully, create some food.

 There are many algorithms used in cryptography.
 One of the easiest goes back to the days of Ancient Rome.

-Julius Caesar need to send written instructions from his base in Rome to his soldiers thousands of miles away.
+Julius Caesar needed to send written instructions from his base in Rome to his soldiers thousands of miles away.
 What if the messenger was captured or killed?
 The enemy could read his plans!

 Caesar's army used an algorithm called "ROT-13".
 Here's how it works.